jtoeman/squirreltrap/README.md

 ## Feedback

 This is an early, personal project — if something breaks or feels off, that's genuinely useful to know.
 Let me know directly.

+## Notes

+Conceived by human, coded by Claude, logo design by ChatGPT